devalpha-io/devalpha-node/docs/source/prologue/quickstart/index.md

 }
 ```

-The odl dusty PDF was right!
+The old dusty PDF was right!
 We've now built a wealth machine with merely 90 lines of code.
 Running the strategy for merely a week brought us a 20% gain – neat!

 ## Conclusion